 Diet plays a crucial role in managing skin conditions like vitiligo by supporting melanin production, reducing oxidative stress, and improving overall immune function.
 Though no specific diet can cure vitiligo, nutrient-rich foods may help slow its progression and maintain skin health.

-Oxidative stress arises when free radicals damage skin cells, potentially triggering or worsening Vitiligo.
+Oxidative stress arises when free radicals damage skin cells, potentially triggering or worsening vitiligo.
 Antioxidants help to neutralize these harmful molecules while protecting melanocytes (the cells responsible for producing melanin).

 - Vitamin C (oranges, Kiwis, Bell peppers) helps to fight oxidative damage.